Loading...

 3.1 Screening Process

 All employees are subjected to pre-employment screening on the basis of merit and by qualifications as outlined in the job description for each position.
 The screening process may involve reference checks, criminal background checks, education and credential verification, health screenings, immunizations, and driving record checks.
 This information may also be sought out during reassignment or promotional periods.
-The Companies may also use a third-party administrator to conduct part or all the screening process.
+Barrington School may also use a third party administrator to conduct part or all the screening process.
 All employment is conditional pending successful completion of the screening process.
-Staff are responsible for the cost of fingerprints and medical exam.
-The cost of fingerprints will be charged to the corporate account and deducted from the employee’s first paycheck.
-Medical examination should be paid for by employee.
+Staff are responsible for the cost of fingerprints and medical exams.
+The cost of fingerprints will be charged to the corporate account and deducted from the employee’s paycheck.
+Fingerprints need to be re-processed every 5 years from the most recent BCI check, this cost is waved for staff that have worked for Barrington for two or more years.

 3.2 Motor Vehicles

 Employees are subject to a motor vehicle record inquiry.
-Employees must be 21 or older in order to drive Companies’ vehicles.
+Employees must be 21 or older to drive Barrington School’s vehicles.

 3.3 Application for Employment

-Employees must complete all forms for employment including but not limited to Ohio Department of Job and Family Services Forms, the Companies’ forms, and Federal/State forms.
-The employee is responsible for informing the Companies of any and all changes that may occur with any form filled out at the time of initial employment.
+Employees must complete all forms for employment including but not limited to Department of Child and Youth Forms, Barrington School’s forms, and Federal/State forms.
+The employee is responsible for informing Barrington School of all changes that may occur with any form filled out at the time of initial employment.
 (For example: address, marital status, dependent status).

 3.4 Selection for Employment

-It is the policy of the Companies to fill vacancies with candidates whose qualifications most nearly meet the needs of the vacancy.
+It is the policy of Barrington School to fill vacancies with candidates whose qualifications most nearly meet the needs of the vacancy.
 Opportunity for employment shall be open to any person who can present satisfactory evidence of qualifications for the position.

 4.1 Orientation

-The purpose of the introductory period is to afford an opportunity for employees to demonstrate performance competency consistent with the quality and quantity standards of the Companies and the particular position.
+The purpose of the introductory period is to provide an opportunity for employees to demonstrate performance competency consistent with the quality and quantity standards of Barrington School and the particular position.
 Each employee will complete an orientation before assuming all job duties.

 4.2 Job Descriptions